Tripura: Tipra Motha Party celebrates third foundation day | Politics

 - India

-Tipra Motha Party (Tipraha Indigenous Progressive Regional Alliance), the opposition party in Tripura, celebrated its third foundation day in Malancha Niwash on Monday.
-During the anniversary celebration, all MLAs, prominent leaders and party president Pradyot Kishore Manikya Debbarma remained present at the function.
+Tipra Motha Party (Tipraha Indigenous Progressive Regional Alliance), the opposition party in Tripura, celebrated its third foundation day in Malanch Niwas on Monday.
+During the anniversary celebration, all MLAs, prominent leaders and party founder and chief Pradyot Kishore Manikya Debbarma remained present at the function.

 The political party, floated in 2021 seeking Greater Tipraland and banking on the tribal people, who dominate 20 of the 60 assembly seats, won 13 seats of the 42 contested, polling around 19 per cent vote share.
 (ANI)